 All proceeds collected from selling soup and bowls will go to the Green for Greens Double Up Program, a program that doubles the amount of money available from each respective food assistance program in order to buy fresh fruits and vegetables at the Beacon Farmers' Market and Common Greens mobile markets around town.

 Last year, the program distributed $3,000 to people who qualified before funds ran out, according to the Beacon Farmers' Market Manager Sarah Simon.
 "We got the word out last year by hanging posters in key locations – the Beacon Community Health Center, the WIC office, the SNAP/EBT office – and so forth," Sarah recalled.
 "We also did a flyer distribution as well as a robo-text (text to all families) in the Beacon City School District.
 The mobile market, which is a program started by Green Teens and Helanna Bratman in 2015, is also well-attended, so we made an announcement there as well.
 This year, we hope to do more tabling at community events."

 Support from Businesses and Individuals

-Volunteer support from citizens in the community have been cooking soups, including a large donation of paper goods from Quinn's and offerings to borrow burners from the Beacon Pantry and Jennifer Clair.
-Over a dozen will staff the event and assist with outreach, according to outreach coordinator Jill Rubin.
+Volunteer support has come in many forms: citizens in the community have been cooking soups, Quinn's has donated a large quantity of paper goods, and Beacon Pantry and Jennifer Clair have offered burner space to keep soups toasty warm.
+Over a dozen people will staff the event and assist with outreach, according to outreach coordinator Jill Rubin.

 What Else Is Available At the Beacon Farmers' Market?

-Fresh produce enthusiasts can also get fresh seafood at the Beacon Farmers' Market as well as poultry, depending on what is in season and which vendor is there.
-The Farmers' Market will remain at its indoor location at the Memorial Building on Sundays until April 9th, and then reopens its outdoor location by the Hudson River on April 23rd.
+Produce enthusiasts can also get fresh seafood at the Beacon Farmers' Market as well as fresh poultry, depending on vendors what is in season.
+The Farmers' Market will remain at its indoor location at the Memorial Building on Sundays until April 9, and will reopen its outdoor location by the Hudson River on April 23.
 While you're there, don't forget to tip the fiddler.